ehpc/bootstrap-waitingfor/README.md

 5. Run `npm install`
 6. Run `bower install`

-:sunflower:You sould only modify files inside `src` or `test` directories!:sunflower:
+:sunflower:You sould only modify files inside `src` or `test` directories!:sunflower: Files in the `build` directory are generated automatically after running `gulp`.

 ##Examples